On braided simple extensions and braided non-semisimple near-group categories: Abstract

 \section{Abstract}

-Let $\C$ be a finite tensor category with a decomposition $\C\cong \D\oplus{\mathcal{M}}$ into full abelian categories such that $\D$ is a tensor subcategory and $\mathcal{{M}}$ has a single simple projective object.
-We call $\C$ a \textbf{simple extension} of $\D$.
-When $\C$ is braided and $\D$ is a braided subcategory, we will call $\C$ a \textbf{braided simple extension}.
+We study simple extensions of pointed finite tensor categories, that is, tensor categories $\C$ admitting an abelian decomposition $\C \cong \D \oplus \mathcal{M}$ where $\D$ is a pointed tensor subcategory and $\mathcal{M}$ has a unique simple projective object.
+Such categories provide a natural generalization of near-group categories.
+Our results concern the braided case.

-Applying the notion of a simple extension to a pointed non-semisimple category $\D$ gives a natural generalization to the family of \textit{near-group categories}, which was first introduced by \cite{S1}.
-Braided near-group categories were fully classified in \cite{S2} and \cite{T}.

-In this paper, we study the structure of braided simple extensions of a braided finite tensor category $\D$ in general, and specifically when $\D$ is pointed.
-In particular, we classify non-degenerate braided non-semisimple near-group categories, and prove that any braided non-semisimple near-group category $\C$ is "an extension" of a non-degenerate braided non-semisimple near-group category by $\Rep(G)$, where $G$ is the Picard group of a "canonical" symmetric subcategory of $\C$.
+We prove that every non-degenerate braided non-semisimple near-group category is a braided simple extension of $\sRep(W\oplus W^*)$ with non-trivial braiding for which $\sRep(W)$ is Lagrangian.
+Moreover, any braided non-semisimple near-group category $\C$ arises canonically as an extension of such a category by $\Rep(G)$, where $G$ is the Picard group of a symmetric subcategory determined by the unique simple projective object of $\C$.